 The HELIOS quality management system that was developed in-house is committed to a continuous improvement in patient care.
 Now, over 900 indicators (2007: about 700) cover all the main diseases, so that the number of services performed and partially also surgical procedures and, where possible, the quality of the outcomes, can be recorded.
 Utilizing over 142 indicators, our annual medical report regularly publishes the 30 most important diseases and surgical procedures for the HELIOS Group.
 The individual clinics provide this information in their hospital guidebooks.
 The results are also published on the Internet.
 These publications demonstrate the exemplary transparency of HELIOS' performance externally.
 Demanding targets were defined for 33 indicators.
 In these areas, the HELIOS clinics aim to be at least as good as the German average.
 Where benchmark data are available, HELIOS expects its clinics to match best-in-class international standards in surgical medicine.
 The Group met or significantly exceeded the targets for 24 of these indicators.
-Group-wide mortality rates for major diseases, such as heart attack, heart failure, stroke, and pneumonia, and for many major surgical procedures, were well below the German average - by as much as 29 % in some cases.
-For example, the mortality rate in the treatment of fractures of the neck of the femur, often caused by falls of elderly persons, was below the German average.
+Group-wide mortality rates for major diseases, such as heart attack, heart failure, stroke, and pneumonia, and for many major surgical procedures, were well below the German average - by as much as 29% in some cases.
+For example, the mortality rate in the treatment of fractures of the neck of the femur. often caused by falls of elderly persons, was below the German average.
 Where targets were not achieved, the deviation from the German average was so small as to be statistically insignificant.
 The medical teams at HELIOS are also pursuing goals relating to care in their various specialist areas.

 HELIOS has taken yet another important step aimed at independent and transparent reporting of treatment quality: The Initiative of Quality Medicine (IQM) was launched in collaboration with six other hospital operators.
 Close to a million patients are treated at the 100 or so clinics covered by this initiative.
 Members undertake to conduct standardized measurements of the quality of the treatment results at their clinics, based on administrative data, and to publish the results.
 This voluntary commitment also includes a form of peer reviewing: Internal and external experts analyze the treatment results that do not meet the initiative's quality goals and discuss concrete improvements with the clinic involved.
 The aim of this review is to achieve improvements in the procedures and structures of the treatment process.
-IQM is the first multi-operator, administrative data-based quality assurance initiative in Germany and furthers HELIOS' interest in improving the transparency of quality data for the German health care market.